SSGAalto/sgx-branch-shadowing-mitigation/llvm/docs/LangRef.rst

 only used when there are no fast-math flags attached.
 This argument may be undef when fast-math flags are used.

-The second argument must be a vector of floating-point values.
+The second argument must be a vector of floating point values.

 Examples:
 """""""""